Ericsson CEO faces investor ire over handling of Iraq probe | Malay Mail

 Ekholm took the helm at Ericsson in 2016 after a string of poor results and when the company was under investigation by US authorities over bribery allegations.

-Backed by top shareholder Investor AB, Ekholm revived the company’s performance and paid a US$1 billion (RM4.2 billion) fine to the DoJ to settle bribery cases in several countries.
+Backed by top shareholder Investor AB, he revived the company's performance and paid a US$1 billion (RM4.2 bilion) fine to the DoJ to settle bribery cases in several countries.

-In the same year, a company probe into its operations in Iraq identified payments designed to circumvent customs at a time when militant organizations, including Islamic State, controlled some routes.
+In the same year, a company probe into its operations in Iraq identified payments designed to circumvent customs at a time when militant organisations, including Islamic State, controlled some routes.

 While Ekholm has been fostering transparency and urging employees to speak up about improprieties, the company did not disclose details of the new probe to shareholders.